aishwaryaprabhat/machine_learning_with_kubernetes/README.md

 - When a change is made in the deployment config, either the pods are altered or killed and a new one created

 ### Deployment vs Replication Controller
+- Deployments are a newer and higher level concept than Replication Controllers
+- They manage the deployment of Replica Sets (also a newer concept, but pretty much equivalent to Replication Controllers), and allow for easy updating of a Replica Set as well as the ability to roll back to a previous deployment.

 `src/deployment-randomforest.yml`